-An unexpected act of violence can happen in any workplace, either by a stranger or a co-worker.
+An unexpected act of violence or assault can happen in any workplace, either by a stranger or a co-worker.

 In the U.S., it is estimated that two million workers become the victims of workplace violence each year.
 While workplace violence is more common in certain jobs, an unexpected act of violence can happen in any workplace, either by a stranger or a co-worker.
 Violent attacks can leave a worker with severe injuries that require extensive medical treatment and time off work.
 In addition, violence can have serious emotional effects on a victim.

 Injuries Resulting From a Workplace Assault

 Violent attacks can cause injuries ranging from a minor black eye to a life-threatening head injury.
 Some of the most common injuries resulting from assaults include:

 - head injuries and skull fractures